Skip to main content

 Containers vs Virtual Machines

-Below we have listed some of the benefits about the benefits of containers:
+Below we have listed some of the benefits about the benefits of containers compared to traditional virtual machines:

 1) Easy to Maintain

-Your code is divided into manageable pieces that can handle separately because containers use a microservices-based architecture.
+Because containers use a microservices-based architecture, your code is divided into manageable pieces that can be handled separately.
 As a result, you need not be concerned that updating or maintaining container virtualization will affect other parts of your application.

 2) Portability

-Containers are very portable when used as a component of a distributed system.
-Moreover, it is simple to move containers around, even between environments like the public cloud, private cloud, hybrid cloud, multi-cloud and bare-metal environments, because container technology compresses microservices and their dependencies in a small-sized package.
+Containers are very portable when used as components of a distributed system.
+Moreover, it is simple to move containers around, even between environments like the public cloud, private cloud, hybrid cloud, multi-cloud, and bare-metal environments, because container technology compresses microservices and their dependencies in a small package.

 3) Efficient Use of Resources

 Most dependencies required to execute containers in cloud computing, such as an operating system, libraries, and frameworks, are shared by code bundled within containers.
-There is just one copy of each relevant file in the hardware, unlike in virtual machines, which results in more efficient resource use.
+Unlike in virtual machines, there is just one copy of each relevant file in the hardware, which results in more efficient resource use.
 Additionally, since container virtualization is lighter, more containers in cloud computing can be placed inside physical server virtualization.

 4) Highly Scalable